- Project Proposal

 - Navigation aids

 - Your site must incorporate one or more navigation aids to help users find their way around the site.
 Typically, this is accomplished through the inclusion of a navigation bar in a consistent spot on each page, although other mechanisms are possible.
-Make the aids easy to use with appropriate visual feedback like rollovers.
+All links should provide visual feedback to show that they are an active element by changing appearance in some way when the mouse moves over them.
+Links that are part of the standard navigation aids should have a consistent appearance whether visited or unvisited.

 - Structured layout